snehajhaveri01/my-portfolio/README.md

 ## Project Overview

-"Project Carousel" is a web application built with Next.js and Tailwind CSS.
-It provides a simple and interactive way to showcase different projects using a carousel layout.
-Each project slide includes project details and a description, creating an engaging experience for users.
+"Project Showcase" is a web application built with Next.js and Tailwind CSS.
+It provides a simple and interactive way to showcase different projects.
+Each project includes project details and a description, creating an engaging experience for users.

 ## Features

-- Carousel layout for displaying projects.
+- Video layout for displaying projects.
 - Project details and descriptions for each slide.

 ## Getting Started